Connor-184/VSRBot/README.md

 # VSRBot
 Discord Bot for playing Valorant Strategy Roulette

+Over 100+ unique and fun strategies to try with your friends!

 What is Strategy Roulette:
 ------------------------------------------------------